HathorNetwork/hathor-wallet-service-old/docs/2021-07-29-infrastructure-design.md

 The first case is only solvable by making sure we only do backwards-compatible changes in the DB schema.
 This article has some good examples: https://spring.io/blog/2016/05/31/zero-downtime-deployment-with-a-database

 The second case is more difficult to solve completely.
-I don't think we should try to do it, because it would introduce a lot of additional complexity to our setup.
+It doesn't seem to be worth it to try, because it would introduce a lot of additional complexity to our setup.
 Probably something like a Blue-Green deployment would be needed, including replication of the database, and this creates too much complexity, like making sure the DBs are in-sync, which includes syncing them even when one has run the schema migrations while the other hasn't yet.

 So the best option seems to be simply minimize the effects of possible locks in the database.
+And that's where the maintenance mode comes into hand.

+#### How to know if a migration is downtime-safe

+1. Make sure all changes in the schema are backwards compatible.
+To know this, just think: If I run the migrations but do not update the application, will it still work?

+2. Make sure all operations run by the migrations do not lock whole tables, especially if they are big ones.

 MySQL includes features for online schema changes, and a lot of operations already allow running DML operations while a DDL operation is running.
 So schema migrations that just run those operations could be run without locking the table: https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html#online-ddl-column-operations

 In some cases it will work out of the box, but to be 100% sure, we should include the options `LOCK=NONE, ALGORITHM=INPLACE` in the schema migrations performed in big tables.

-So, my suggestions are:

-- We measure the time the migrations are taking to run during CD, and alert in case they take too long.
-This way we would be warned if they take too long during testnet deployments, which occur before mainnet deployments.
-- We run MySQL Exporters to get metrics from our MySQL instances: https://github.com/prometheus/mysqld_exporter.
-With this, we would be able to follow a lot of metrics, including locks in the tables, and confirm if the locks are really not affecting us: https://grafana.com/oss/prometheus/exporters/mysql-exporter/?tab=dashboards#metrics-usage
-- In tables we know are too large, use `LOCK=NONE, ALGORITHM=INPLACE`
-- Do the usual backwards-compatibility stuff to make sure we do not run breaking migrations

 ### Alternatives
 Other options were discussed in https://github.com/HathorNetwork/hathor-wallet-service/issues/80#issuecomment-879973859